 Line 3.
-For each person identified in line 2 who is a fiduciary to the plan or provides one or more of the following services to the plan - contract administrator, consulting custodial, investment advisory (plan or participants), investment management, broker, or recordkeeping - enter the requested information for each source from whom the person received indirect compensation if (1) the amount of the compensation was \$1,000 or more, or (2) the plan was given a formula or other description of the method used to determine the indirect compensation.
+For each person identified in line 2 who is a fiduciary to the plan or provides one or more of the following services to the plan - contract administrator, consulting custodial, investment advisory (plan or participants), investment management, broker, or recordkeeping - enter the requested information for each source from whom the person received indirect compensation if (1) the amount of the compensation was \$1,000 or more, or (2) the plan was given a formula or other description of the method used to determine the indirect compensation rather than an amount or estimated amount of the indirect compensation.